 · Intergenerational programs, linking both youth and older adults together

-Telehealth May Be Here to Stay
+Telehealth is Here to Stay

 Though telehealth was pushed to optimize people’s safety from the global pandemic, it has proven to be a valuable resource overall, regardless of COVID-19.
-It is a faster, more effective way for seniors to consult with their doctors without needs to burden themselves with the hassle of having to travel to the office.
+It is a faster, more effective way for seniors to consult with their doctors without the need to burden themselves with the hassle of having to travel to the office.
 Going forward into 2021, telehealth has poised itself to become even more user-friendly and widely adopted.
 And what is even better is that it allows seniors to be evaluated much sooner when underlying symptoms begin to surface.

 2021 and Beyond